Last Updated on November 1, 2023 by Sorin Petroj

 Table tennis is an excellent way to improve hand-eye coordination and reflexes.
 It can be enjoyed by people of all ages and skill levels.
 Playing competitively can foster good sportsmanship and provide an enjoyable challenge.

-Here are some tips for playing table tennis:
+Here are some tips for table tennis sportsmanship:

 - Use a light grip on the racket and hold it loosely in your hand.